esqu1/SpringAPCSProj/README.md

 5/27/15<br />
 Brandon figured out how to draw brick prisms with irregular polygons as faces.
 He also started working on a method that would detect collisions between the ball and a prism.
 Dennis made the board 1x1 in order to scale objects easily.

+5/28/15<br />
+Brandon figured out how to work textures onto the bricks.